 Information about advanced search features is available on the How to Search page.

-The Spirituals Database has undergone numerous changes recently, not only with the addition of uniform titles and more descriptive tags to make the search results even more complete, but with extensive changes to the look and functionality of the database overall.
-Most recently, my assessments of “composer not identified” entries and of dialect use for tracks added to The Spirituals Database after Recorded Solo Concert Spirituals, 1916-2022 was submitted for publication have now become accessible and searchable.
-These and other new track entries made after the book was published have a designation of NIB (not in book).
+Most recently, assessments of “composer not identified” entries and of dialect use for tracks newly added to The Spirituals Database are now accessible and searchable.
+These new track entries, over 700 made after the book was published, have an RSCS designation of NIB (not in book).

 What Are Concert Spirituals?